reischapa/youtube-algo-deceiver/README.md

 ### TODO

- - CLI
+ - CLI - not done
- - Documentation
+ - Documentation - not done
- - Finish readying video player for multiple simultaneous instances of firefox.
+ - Finish readying video player for multiple simultaneous instances of firefox - done